goodguyry/postcss-tidy-columns/README.md

 Tidy Columns can be configured with `@tidy` at-rules in the CSS or via the plugin options object.

+⚠️ Depending on how your build tool processes files, a loader like [sass-resources-loader](https://www.npmjs.com/package/sass-resources-loader) may be required to include `@tidy` at-rules in every Sass partial.
+The PostCSS JavaScript API is the best way to ensure options are globally available.

 ```js
 require('postcss-tidy-columns')({
   columns: 'var(--site-columns)',